 Take our 10-question quiz to find out how much you already know – and maybe learn something new!
 You can also explore the Jewish American Heritage Month website to learn more about, well, Jewish American heritage and history.

 5. Listen to a Jewish podcast.

 Looking for something new to binge?
 There are plenty of Jewishly themed podcasts out there – including a few produced by ReformJudaism.org!
 Not sure where to start?
 Here are some Jewish podcasts to help you engage with your Judaism from home.

 6. Read something Jewish.

 Whether you choose a book about religion, about the Jewish American experience, or just something written by an American Jew, there’s plenty to choose from.
 Not sure where to start?
-Check out our many books reviews, or visit the Jewish Book Council, CCAR Press, Fig Tree Books, or Behrman House.
+Check out our many book reviews, or visit the Jewish Book Council, CCAR Press, Fig Tree Books, or Behrman House.

 7. Listen to Jewish music.